larsrh/libisabelle/README.md

    After this is done, you are in the SBT shell.
 2. Compile the sources with `compile`.
 3. If you have used an arbitrary snapshot of the sources (e.g. via `git clone`), run `publishLocal`.
-4. Bootstrap an Isabelle installation using `appBootstrap/run --version 2016`, which will download and extract the latest supported Isabelle version for you.
+4. Bootstrap an Isabelle installation using `cli/run --version 2016 build`, which will download and extract the latest supported Isabelle version for you.

 On some systems, you might need to install Perl, Python, and/or some additional libraries.